 Consultations are usually by appointment, the appointments being made by telephone during the surgery hours.
-Please see the about page for the surgery hours. (these hours may be subject to change in the future).
+Please see the practice information pdf page for the surgery hours. (these hours may be subject to change in the future).
 Broken appointments attract a fee.

 If you have more than one problem troubling you, please book a long appointment.

-Home visits are only available for our Regular Patients of the Practice and are usually carried out between 12 MD and 2.30 PM.
+Home visits are only available for our Regular Patients of the Practice and are usually carried out between 12 PM and 2.30 PM.

 Phone advice is only given if a consultation on that particular problem has occurred a few days previously.

 This Practice is a private medical practice, and so the payment of all fees is the responsibility of the patient or his/her legal guardian (including Workers Compensation), as our responsibility must be primarily to the Patient and not to any outside Third Party who may wish to control your treatment.
 We believe that we charge very reasonable fees, and usually lower than the AMA recommended rate.
 We also give discounts to people on low incomes.
 Veteran Affairs patients have their treatment charged to the Department.
 A copy of the list of fees and charges is available from the reception desk.
 Costs have continued to rise, yet the Government only gives derisory increases (if any) to Medicare Refunds.